DavesCodeMusings/mqttServiceCheck/README.md

 ## Show me an example, already.

 The default configuration, config-default.json, is set up to monitor SSH, Web, and DNS services on the localhost.
 It also connects to the MQTT server on localhost with the supplied credentials.
 You'll probably need to change the credential, but the service checks should work as-is.

+## Next Steps
+I need to add looping capability.
+Currently the only way to get the service check to run periodically is to use Linux Cron or some other external program to schedule the check.
+It should be easy to use a JavaScript setInterval() function instead.